moonlighterx/intro-to-typescript/typescript.md

 All jokes aside, TypeScript is a new way to write JavaScript, and one that is a bit more precise when it comes to declaring variables, functions, classes and more.

 If you've ever used another language like `C#` or `Java`, you know that those languages are a bit more strict about variable declaration.
+This strict declaration is sometimes known as *static typing*.
+JavaScript, by default is a *loosely typed* language.

 While this is okay in JavaScript:
 ```javascript
 str = "Hello World";
 console.log(str);
 ```
-It's definitely not in C#:
+It's definitely not in C#, we aren't being strict enough about the type:
 ```csharp
 str = "Hello World";
 Console.WriteLine(str);